MortalKommit/DE_Extra01_python_bikeshare_analytics/README.md

 ## Installation Instructions
 1. [Optional] Create and activate a virtual environment with venv, python3 -m venv <virtual_environment_name>, source <virtual_environment_name>/bin/activate
-2. Install requirements with the given requirements.txt file: pip install -r requirements.txt or with conda install --file conda_requirements.txt
+2. Install requirements with the given requirements.txt file: pip install -r requirements.txt
 3. Verify that the plotext library has been installed for this project.

 ## Notes